mymborrini/grpc-api/Readme.md

 So how to do it?
 First we have to tell the .proto file about we want to have a streaming rpc connection Then in this case to simulate a server business logic we will make the thread sleep for 1 second

+    method -> subscribeStockPrice

 ### Client Streaming

 Why in this case I would need a client stream?
 Because I want to place an order every second for a specific period of time, and
 I want the server to respond me OK once every order is placed.
 And after that the server can return an Order Summary.

+    method -> bulkStockOrder

+### Bidirectional

+When I need bidirectional?
+For example client has to monitor the stock in a continues way. so it will send many requests and for each one of that
+(not necessary in the order they arrive) the server responds.
+So client and server will stream data to each other, without blocking each other.

+    method ->

 ## Client